South African Lamingtons (Ystervarkies)

 - Combine sugar, cocoa powder, and water in a medium pot over medium heat.

-- Stir until the mixture comes to a gentle boil.
+- Stir until the mixture comes to a gentle boil and sugar dissolves.

-- Add the butter and stir until melted and smooth.
+- Add butter and stir until melted and smooth.

 - Roll immediately in desiccated coconut until fully covered.

-- Place on a wire rack to set and firm up before serving.
+- Place on a wire rack to set for several hours or overnight before serving.

 Notes

-- Cooling is essential: Allow the cake to cool completely before slicing and dipping.
-A chilled, firm cake is much easier to cut neatly and handle.
+- Cooling is essential: A cold, firm sponge is far easier to cut and dip without crumbling.